AdarshK1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * The size of original training set is 34799
 * The size of original validation set is 4410
+* The size of original test set is 12630
-* The size of augmented training set is 49239
+* The size of augmented training set is 70509
-* The size of augmented validation set is 5471
+* The size of augmented validation set is 7835
-* The size of test set is 12630
+* The size of augmented test set is 13826
 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43